AvaXiao/Virtual-Try-on-with-Video/README.md

 ## Virtual try on
 This part base on [cp-vton-plus](https://github.com/minar09/cp-vton-plus).
 Compared with original model, we add a discriminator to judge whether an image is real or fake to guide Try-On Module (TOM).

+New dataset can be downloaded from https://drive.google.com/file/d/1Gfut6EYSfkjElBSpGoeWG_LiAg-XeEpE/view?usp=sharing.
+Please unzip this file and place them in `./virtual_try_on/data/train` folder.

 Training your GMM model with:
 ``` bash
 cd ./virtual_try_on